A Short Guide For Product Managers And Production Engineers

-The name of process by which a production (blessed) device is enrolled by its end-user.
+The name of process by which a Production Device (ie. a blessed imp-enabled device) is registered with the impCloud by its end-user.

-The process of registering a new production device with the Electric Imp impCloud.
+The process of readying a new Production Device for sale to an end-user.
 More detailed information can be found here.

-The patented process by which network configuration information and an impCloud enrollment token are sent to an imp-enabled device using the screen of a phone or tablet, or an LED.
-Development devices and factory BlinkUp fixtures are configured using the Electric Imp app.
-Production devices under test are configured by factory BlinkUp fixtures.
-Blessed production devices are configured by end-users with your BlinkUp SDK-based mobile app.
+The patented process by which an impCloud enrollment token and network configuration information, if required, are sent to an imp-enabled device using the screen of a phone or tablet, or an LED.
+Development devices and BlinkUp fixtures are configured using the Electric Imp mobile app.
+Devices Under Test are configured by BlinkUp fixtures.
+Production Devices are configured by end-users with your BlinkUp SDK-based mobile app.
 More detailed information can be found here.

 The prototype version of your hardware, or simply a unit based on an imp breakout board that is being used to test your connected product’s software or evaluate the Electric Imp Platform.
-Development devices are configured using the Electric Imp app, not your BlinkUp SDK-based mobile app (this is for production devices only).
+Development devices are configured using the Electric Imp app, not your BlinkUp SDK-based mobile app, which is for Production Devices only.

 Device Under Test (DUT)